PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 12: Our decision tree fitted on the inference set._

-We see that our decision tree seems to consider **isUSA**, **diagnosedWithMHD**, **companySize**, and **age** when considering its decision.
-That being said, one point of concern is the fact that it seems to never predict class assignment $2$ in the data.
-This to some extent makes its utility rather meagre, as we have a whole perspective that simply is not informed by these variables.
+Our decision tree examines **isUSA**, **diagnosedWithMHD**, **companySize**, and **age** when considering its decision.
+One point of concern is the fact that it seems never to predict class assignment $2$ in the data.
+To some extent, this makes its utility rather meager, as we have a whole perspective that simply is not informed by these variables.

 Our final multinomial logistic regression ended up including **age**, **gender**, **isUSA**, **companySize**, **diagnosedWithMHD**, and the interaction between **age** and **diagnosedWithMHD**.

-Upon studying the accuracy of our models, I found that the multinomial regression is about $52.9\%$ accurate to the data and the decision tree is about
+Upon studying the accuracy of our models, I found the multinomial regression is about $52.9\%$ accurate to the data and the decision tree is about
 $54.6\%$ accurate to the data.
-Since I am looking to reduce overfitting and I would prefer a model that predicts class assignment $2$, I decided to select the multinomial logistic regression in this context.
+Since I am looking to reduce overfitting and I would prefer a model which predicts class assignment $2$, I decided to select the multinomial logistic regression in this context.

 ### Studying the Model